admindojo/CTFd/CTFd/plugins/admindojo-about/pages/about.md

 adminDōjō is a hobby project by marvin heimbrodt.
 Feeback is highly appreciated!
 Create an GitHub Issue or send a mail: feedback@admindojo.org

+## privacy

+### marketing & tracking

+adminDōjō doesn't use any tracking tools

+### cookies

+adminDōjō does store a login cookie on your local computer to save your login status.

+### email

+adminDōjō used sendgrid to send you emails when registered.

+### logs

+adminDōjō stores logs with your IP for debugging and security reasons.
+Nothing gets used for marketing.